LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab04/Lab4Instructions.md

-#Lab 4 Instructions
+# Lab 4 Instructions

-##Using CSS to Format Web Pages
+## Using CSS to Format Web Pages

 You will practice using CSS by applying it to the web sites you made in lab 2.

-###Part 1
+### Part 1

-You will use the web page from lab 2, part 1 as your starting point.
+You will use the web page from part 1 of lab 2 (it was a page with a review of something) as your starting point.

 1. Create an external CSS file with the following types of rules:
    - A rule that uses a single HTML element as a selector.